Manual Settings for Sports Photography

 Switched to Canon 1DxMIII

-As the older grandkids started playing high school sports, I took many more pictures under different conditions.
+As the older grandkids started playing high school sports, I took many more pictures under different lighting conditions.

 The basketball games and track meets were much faster.

-With the slower 5 FPS on the 1DsMIII, I was missing too many shots.
 Indoors, with low light, I still had the excessive (for me) grain and/or slower shutter speed issue.

-Though mentioned in the product information, shooting at much higher ISO levels provided great results, far better than I would have imagined.
+As mentioned in the product information, shooting at much higher ISO levels provided great results, far better than I would have imagined.

-Clarity of the images was superb.
+Clarity of the images was better than with the 1DsMIII.

 Tv and Av